English Shinty Association: 2000s

+2010s

 In 2011 there was effort to restart London Camanachd.
 With the advent of social media this meant a bigger audience was able to be reached.
 The revival of the London Club had sparked interest in Cornwall.
 With word getting around and numbers small in Cornwall they were finally able to offer London some 'local' opposition in March 2012.

-London's success grew and the English Capital's side hosted a successful tournament in September 2012 featuring the hosts, Cornwall and the SCOTS Camanachd.[3] (the army teams new name) The influence of the SCOTS and the tradition of English shinty being run by Scottish university graduates saw the resurrection of shinty in Northallerton under the name Northallerton Shinty Club.
+London's success grew and the English Capital's side hosted a successful tournament in September 2012 featuring the hosts, Cornwall and the SCOTS Camanachd.[3] (the army team's new name) The influence of the SCOTS and the tradition of English shinty being run by Scottish university graduates saw the resurrection of shinty in Northallerton under the name Northallerton Shinty Club.
 Many attempts were then put together to try and get this Northern team going but it never took off.

 As this point the focus was getting a stable team that could be reintroduced to Scotland to take part in the Bullough cup.
-The English Shinty Association was then formed and with London and Cornwall who could both offer players who could travel to Scotland the hope was that blending the players would be easier then just relying on a single team to found for all the numbers.
-In 2013 the English Shinty Association played its first game in Scotland.
-ESA V Tayforth.
+The English Shinty Association was then formed and with London and Cornwall who could both offer players who could travel to Scotland the hope was that blending the players would be easier than just relying on a single team to found for all the numbers.
+In 2013, the English Shinty Association played its first game in Scotland.
+ESA v Tayforth.
 ESA lost this game but at the time had not realised the fire that had been started in England when it came to shinty and in the coming years the teams that would be formed as a result of this effort made.

 Atkins UK donated Helmets to the association to help provide protection, especially to the youth players, at club and international level.

-Recent history
+ESA Formation

 The English Shinty Association was founded in 2013 by three ex-University Shinty players with a passion for reviving the game in England.
 The three players in question, Matt Mossop, Graham Love and Alan MacDonald, had already founded/revived teams in their respective areas, Cornwall, London and Northallerton.

 With London crowned English Champions at the Shinty Shop Challenge Cup on goal difference over Cornwall at Bristol's expense, ESA organized the historic first shinty international against the US in 2013 (England 2- USA 0), ESA entered the Bullough Cup for the first time in 2013, whilst its constituent teams were represented at St Andrews Sixes in 2013.

 Expansion continued in 2014, entering the Bullough Cup, running a tour to Scotland and various festivals being run in London, Cornwall and other locations in England.